Cray-HPE/docs-csm/install/bootstrap_livecd_remote_iso.md

       The script appends `-pit` to the end of the hostname as a means to reduce the chances of confusing the PIT node with an actual, deployed NCN.

       ```bash
-      pit# ip a show lan0
+       ip a show lan0
-      pit# /root/bin/csi-set-hostname.sh # this will attempt to set the hostname based on the site's own DNS records.
+       /root/bin/csi-set-hostname.sh # this will attempt to set the hostname based on the site's own DNS records.
       ```

    1. Add helper variables to PIT node environment.